Allen1303/FreeCodeCamp-Responsive-WebDesign-Course/Cat Painting Project/README.md

 ## Acknowledgements:

-A big thanks to `FreeCodeCamp` (https://www.freecodecamp.org/) for providing resources and tutorials that help to create this project. `FreeCodeCamp` offers a fantastic platform for beginners to learn and practice essential web development skills!
+A big thanks to `FreeCodeCamp` (https://www.freecodecamp.org/) for providing resources and tutorials that help to create this project. `FreeCodeCamp` offers a fantastic platform for beginners to learn and practice essential web development skill